 The FCC rules state that repeaters are not legal for use on the CB band.
-But that small detail never stopped those of us who had some knowledge, and a lot of free time, from experimenting with them when the need arose, or when curiosity overrode any sense of legality.
+But that small detail never stopped those of us who had some knowledge, and a lot of free time, from experimenting with them when the need arose, or when curiosity overrode any desire for legality.

 I fabricated the interface cable, and once I was done tweaking the setup, I placed it into service.
-I suspected that the agitators knew us and might get suspicious if my crossbanded audio did not have the same acoustical signature as my normal D-104, combined with my somewhat hollow room acoustics.
-But since I was also known to frequently switch between radios quite often as I worked on them, and many of those radios had hand held mikes, I hoped this fact would be enough to fool the agitators.
-So I made a point of running the hand-held mike on my main CB for a few days before trying out the repeater, so as to not rouse suspicion.
+I was pretty certain that the agitators knew us and might get suspicious if my crossbanded audio did not have the same acoustical signature as my normal D-104, combined with my somewhat hollow room acoustics.
+But since I was also known to frequently switch between radios quite often as I worked on them, and many of those radios had hand held mics, I hoped that this fact would be enough to fool the agitators.
+So I made a point of running the hand-held mic on my main CB for a few days before trying out the repeater, so as to not arouse any suspicion.

 The first night that the carrier throwers came back, I tried the crossband out.
 I quietly left in the car and began to search, while keeping up the facade of trying to continue the casual conversation that I was involved with previously.
 It looked like the repeater was working fabulously, at least initially.
-But as I started getting closer to the carrier thrower, I realized that I could no longer hear the regulars over the carrier.
+But as I started getting closer to the carrier thrower, I realized that I could no longer hear the locals over the carrier.
 Guys who lived down the street from me, who normally should have no trouble overcoming a carrier, were now being covered over.
-While the one-way repeater made my transmit signal appear to be coming from my home base, my received signal was still coming to me from my now remote location.
+While the one-way repeater made my transmit signal appear to be coming from my home base, my received signal was still coming direct to me from my now remote location.
 It was tough trying to have a conversation under these conditions, while keeping up the appearance that I was still at home, and not actually searching for the agitators.
-Another CBer-ham came to my rescue, by simulcasting his transmissions over both the CB and on the VHF channel that I was using.
+Another CBer/ham, who knew what I was doing, came to my rescue, by simulcasting his transmissions over both the CB and on the VHF channel that I was using.
 I was then able to carry on a conversation while getting real close to the carrier thrower.
 Things started looking better and I continued my search.
 But for some reason, as I was closing in on their location, the agitators abruptly stopped and didn't come back.
-I had gotten pretty close, within a block or two, and maybe they saw my mobile, realized just how close I had been, and stopped before their identities were finally discovered.
+Based on their signal, I had gotten pretty close, within a block or two.
+So it's possible that they saw my mobile, and realized just how close I had been, and stopped before their identities were finally discovered.
 I had a feeling that the jammers were people that we knew, and this just added fuel to that theory.
 Oh well, since they didn't come back (in this form at least) I never found out for sure.
-But at least the problem was solved.
+But at least that problem was solved.

 I soon found another interesting use for the repeater.
-I could drive away to a more distant spot, and by bringing up the crossband repeater, I could compare the signal and sound of my base station, to that of the stations of other locals.
+I could drive away to a more distant spot, and by bringing up the crossband repeater, I could compare the signal and sound of my base station, to that of the the other local's stations.
 That was fun for a short while.
-But once the novelty wore off, I didn't have much of a need for it anymore, so the crossband repeater went into history in much the same way as many other similar projects.
+But once the novelty wore off, I didn't have much of a need for it anymore, so the crossband repeater went into history in much the same way as the other repeater before it.